theC4Labs/Project-Archiver/README.md

 # Project-Archiver UPDATED

 Improvments over main branch:

-Automatically does not save fusion file if there is no bodies in the file which will cause an error.
+Will not save fusion file if there is no bodies in the file which will cause an error.
 Automtically closes file after being exported.

 The archiver script will open all Fusion 360 3D data in a project and export it as STEP to a local location of your choosing.